nicholas12136/SIUE-ARC-Micro-Mouse/README.md

 ---

 ## 📌 Project Overview
-Our team is developing an autonomous "Mouse" to compete in the **National Robotics Competition**.
+Our team is developing an autonomous "Mouse" to compete in the **National Robotics Challenge**.
 The robot must navigate a $10 \times 10$ unit square maze, mapping the environment in real-time to find the fastest path to the center.

 ### 📐 Competition Constraints (NRC Rules)
 * **Mouse Size:** Max $7" \times 7" \times 7"$.